 Feed Forward Gain

 Sometimes a <1 gain results in better performance than a straight FF input – for example, using as the FF input the effluent flow multiplied by 0.8.
 This is helpful if the loop overcompensates for a change in the FF input.
-If applying or changing such a gain, ensure that the loop is not in automatic – that would look like a sudden major step down in effluent flow when none occurred, and would severely upset the loop if it is in automatic.
+If applying or changing such a gain, ensure that the loop is not in automatic – that would look like a major step in effluent flow when none occurred, and would severely upset the loop if it is in automatic.

-Use Feed Forward to Resolve “Fighting Loops”
+Use Feed Forward to resolve "fighting loops"

 Sometimes loops fight each other – a change in the OP of one loop will cause an upset in another loop.
 In those cases, the OP of the loop causing the upset can (after being multiplied by a constant, which might be negative) be used as a FF to the loop being upset.
 If each loop in a pair tends to destabilize the other, it may help to FF each OP to the other loop.
 However, in that case, ensure that FF gains are low enough to avoid inducing instability in the opposite direction.